XORBKPT/Encryption-AES-x86/README.md

 ## Conclusion

-This response provides a comprehensive framework for PhD students to explore translating the previous C++ aerospace encryption program into x86 assembly.
 The `main` and `hex_to_bytes` functions demonstrate low-level programming with detailed mappings to the C++ code, emphasizing register usage, memory management, and security practices like clearing sensitive data.
 Students can extend this by implementing the remaining functions using the provided template.
-Compiling instructions ensure the code runs as a Windows `.exe`, students can check compiling areas from modifications, practically.
+Compiling instructions ensure the code runs as a Windows `.exe`, students can check their compiling sections to their own modifications step by step.